richmahn/en_ta/translate/figs-hyperbole/sub-title.md

 What are hyperboles?
 What are generalizations?
+How can I translate them?